Mitsubishi Heavy Industries Air Conditioners Review

 Mitsubishi Heavy Industries (or MHIAA for short) produces a very large range of air conditioners.
 From split systems to something a bit larger like a cassette or ducted system, MHIAA has you covered.

-Although 6 stars is impressive, much of MHIAA’s range boasts energy ratings of around the 1.5-3 star range, which is considerably less exciting.
+Most of Mitsubishi Heavy Industries’ range boasts energy ratings of around the 4-5 star range.
 As you’d expect with most split systems these days, there are many delay and timing functions, night/sleep modes, quiet modes and high-power turbo modes.
-Prices start at around $800, but the biggest and best models can cost more than $2,000, which is cheaper than premium brands but are not among the cheapest out there.

 If you have many rooms with the need to be cooled, MHIAA’s multi inverter systems may be a good solution.
 Multi systems basically mean you have one outdoor unit powering multiple indoor units.

-- There are three outdoor units available: Small, Medium or Large capacity – large enough to suit 2-3 rooms, 2-4 rooms or 4-6 rooms respectively.
+- There are three outdoor units available: Small, Medium or Large capacity – large enough to suit two to three rooms, two to four rooms or four to six rooms, respectively.

 Compatible units are category-dependent and are as follows: